| If you retire at age || |

 How Much Do I Need to Retire?

 To figure out exactly what it will take to retire in comfort, it’s important to consider what kind of lifestyle you expect to lead in retirement.
 Do you hope to travel?
 To Paris, or someplace a little cheaper?
 How often do you want to eat out?
 Go to the movies?
 The beach?
 Do you want to move closer to the beach?
 The grandchildren?
 These questions may seem trivial now, but they can help give you an idea about the income you’ll need in the future.
 If you’re set on seeing the Eiffel tower, the Pyramids at Giza and the Taj Mahal, you’re going to need a sizable nest egg to draw upon.
 On the other hand, if you expect to live a rather low-key lifestyle, with far fewer expenses than you currently have, you won’t need to save quite as much.

-The important thing is to be realistic.
-Don’t shortchange your future self by assuming you can live off of canned tuna and scrambled eggs.
-While some costs will likely go down in retirement, others may go up.
-Specifically healthcare costs are likely to rise in retirement.
+The important thing is to build a retirement plan that is realistic.
+Don’t shortchange your future self by assuming that you can live off of canned tuna and scrambled eggs.
+Independently from inflation, some costs will likely go down in retirement, but others may go up.
+Specifically, healthcare costs are likely to rise in retirement.
 So it’s best to have a cushion for unpredictable costs like that.
 Plus, retirement is your reward for decades of hard work: Treat yourself accordingly.

 Saving for Retirement: Where Are You Now?